Skip to main content

 Start with your upper cabinets

 Starting with the upper cabinets gives you room to maneuver without bending over or around lower cabinetry.
 Use a ledger board on the wall to get a straight line for your upper cabinets.
 Try following the outlines you penciled on earlier to get a leveled surface.
 Additionally, your ledger board will add support and make it easier to install cabinets if you are doing it on your own.
-Drill and fasten the back of your cabinet to the wall.
-If there is a bow in the wall, shim the space with your level.
-You’ll likely have to double-check and shim as you go for each cabinet for the best result.
-Screw the upper cabinets together to attach them in place.

 Level and fasten the lower cabinets

 Once your upper cabinets have been installed, you can begin work on the lower ones.
-If you have not yet installed flooring, you’ll need to give yourself about ¼ inch to ½ inch extra room at the base.
-Line up your base cabinets to your premeasured line, and fasten the back of the cabinets to that line.
+If you have not yet installed flooring, you’ll need to give yourself about 1/4 inch to 1/2 inch extra room at the base.
+Line up your base cabinets to your pre-measured line, and fasten the back of the cabinets to that line.
 Shim if needed.

 Depending on the type of cabinets you choose and the style of countertop and backsplash you opt for, you may need to add a filler strip of wood in between the wall and your base cabinets.
 Be sure to measure twice or more before cutting and installing your filler piece.